sjacob2019/Credit-Card-Fraud-Detection/README.md

 ### 7.2.2 Random Forest

-Even using the default hyperparameters for SKLearn's RandomForestClassifier, we obtained very encouraging results.
+With the default hyperparameters for SKLearn's RandomForestClassifier, we obtained very encouraging results.

-Regardless of the number of features, models trained using Random Forest all exhibited very high specificity.
-Unlike with GMM, where we noted that we would oftentimes sacrifice specificity to increase recall my labelling too much data as fraudulent, Random Forest classification was consistent in not mislabeling many legitimate points as fraudulent.
+Regardless of the number of features, the models trained using Random Forest all exhibited very high specificity.
+Unlike with GMM, where we noted that we would oftentimes sacrifice specificity to increase recall by labelling too much data as fraudulent, Random Forest classification was consistent in not mislabeling many legitimate points as fraudulent.

 <img src="./Images-Final/Random Forest/RFResults.jpg" alt="Random Forest Results" width="600"/>